Chacin, Brewers' bullpen blank Dodgers 4-0 for 2-1 NLCS lead

 Hader rarely pitches on consecutive days, but his light workload Monday could give Counsell some options.

 "We're playing to win the series, not just games.
-Obviously with Josh doing not as much tonight, there's lots of possibilities there going forward," he said.
+Obviously with Josh doing not as much tonight, there's lots of possibilities there going forward," Counsell said.

 Justin Turner singled and Machado doubled to start the ninth for Los Angeles.
 Bellinger popped out and slammed his bat before Puig drew a walk, but Counsell stayed with Jeffress, who settled down and came through.